far1h/blog_md/publish/web-programming.md

 1. Create models for each table using `php artisan make:model [Name (Uppercase)]` and it will be located at `app\Models`

-2. Define [relationships](https://laravel.com/docs/11.x/eloquent-relationships) by adding the relationship class as a function to each models
+2. Define [relationships](https://laravel.com/docs/11.x/eloquent-relationships) by adding the relationship class as a method to each models

 ```php
 // relationship_class() in a Model